 Several large WAPA projects have experienced severe and enduring drought since 2000.
 WAPA’s regions are working with customers and the generating agencies to alleviate the impact of drought and preserve the value of federal hydropower.
-Learn more about what WAPA is doing at the Drought in the West webpage.
+Learn more about Drought in the West.